If an Option Has $1 of Intrinsic Value and a $3 Premium, What Is the Time Value?

 How Does the Intrinsic Value of a Put Option Differ from a Call Option?

-How Is the Intrinsic Value of a Cryptocurrency Option Calculated?
+How Is the Intrinsic Value of an ITM Call Option Calculated?